 This is calculated based on the following:

-- The 32 GB RAM server running RAP and RVA consumes 35,040 ASUs per year.
+- One of the 32 GB RAM servers is running RVA and RAP and consumes 35,040 ASUs per year.

-- The 32 GB RAM server running only RVA consumes 17,520 ASUs per year.
+- The other 32 GB RAM server is running only RVA and consumes 17,520 ASUs per year.

-- The 4 GB RAM server running only RVA consumes 2,190 ASUs per year.
+- The 4 GB RAM server runs only RVA and consumes 2,190 ASUs per year.

-When the environment is no longer able to handle the load, the server with 32 GB RAM spins up to handle the spikes, but it only runs a total of 250 hours during the year.
+- When the environment is no longer able to handle the load, an additional server with 32 GB RAM running RVA and RAP spins up to handle the spikes, but it only runs a total of 250 hours during the year.
 So, the consumption is increased by 1,000 ASUs.